 What can be Improved?

-Rome is using raised fendors near the tip and tail clips which can make the board hard to put back together.
+Rome is using raised fenders near the tip and tail clips which can make the board hard to put back together.
 Not sure why the material on the board here has been raised.
-Although this is minor when compared to the boards durability.
+Although this is minor when compared to the board’s durability.

-I put a solid 25+ hours testing out this splitboard including a 17 hour tour into Yellowstone.
-When it came time to send the Whiteroom Splitboard back to Rome it was very beat up.
+I put a solid 25+ hours testing out this splitboard including a 17-hour tour into Yellowstone.
+When it came time to send the Whiteroom Splitboard back to Rome it was very beaten up.
 Had Rome allowed me to keep the board it would have been my go-to daily driver, especially in variable spring snow, corn and ice cycles.

 Splitboards do get beat up, its part of the game.

-At around half the price of other splitboards on the market Rome’s Whiteroom ($679) is a killer bargain.
+At around half the price of other splitboards on the market, Rome’s Whiteroom Splitboard ($679) is a killer bargain.
 This was my first time riding a Rome Snowboard and I have truly been missing out.
-The only hiccup becomes the long term durability of a splitboard like this.
+The only hiccup becomes the long-term durability of a splitboard like this.

 If you’re planning on going for a tour up a local ski resort in the early morning hours this board would be a solid bet.
 If you’re someone that splitboards less than 10 days a year again this is a great board to consider.